Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 <img src="figures/figure23a.PNG"/>

 The complexity of text rendering and composition depends on language scripts.
 In many simple scripts (such as western and eastern European languages) text is composed by simply planking glyphs next to each other along the horizontal baseline.
-Each scaled and rendered glyph is positioned in such a way that the current glyph origin is located at the same point that is defined by the “advance width”, or _escapement_ of the previous character (see Figure 24 below).
+Each scaled and rendered glyph is positioned in such a way that the current glyph origin is located at the same point that is defined by the â€œadvance widthâ€, or _escapement_ of the previous character (see Figure 24 below).

 <img src="figures/figure24.PNG"/>